Ian Dury: Legacy

 Dury's son, Baxter Dury, is also a singer.
 He sang a few of his father's songs at the wake after the funeral, and has released six of his own albums, including It's a Pleasure (2014), Prince of Tears (2017) and The Night Chancers (2020).

-In 2002 a "musical bench" designed by Mil Stricevic was placed in a favoured viewing spot of Dury's near Poets' Corner, in the gardens of Pembroke Lodge, in Richmond Park, south-west London.
-The back of the bench is inscribed with the words "Reasons to be cheerful", the title of one of Dury's songs.
-This solar powered seat was intended to allow visitors to plug in and listen to eight of his songs as well as an interview.
+In 2002, Jemima Dury organised a "musical bench" designed by Mil Stricevic to be placed in a favourite viewing spot of Dury's near Poets' Corner, in the gardens of Pembroke Lodge, in Richmond Park, south-west London.
+The back of the bench is inscribed with the words "Reasons to Be Cheerful", the title of one of Dury's songs.
+The QR codes on the arms of the bench allow visitors to listen to a track listing of his songs on one side and his appearance on Desert Island Discs on the other.

 In 1999 the autobiographical documentary On My Life, directed by Mike Connolly, was released.
-The film, in which Dury recalled his life and career, intercut with concert footage, included contributions from painter Peter Blake and members of the Blockheads.
-The programme was broadcast in August 2009 on BBC Four.
+The film, in which Dury recalls his life and career, intercut with concert footage, includes contributions from painter Peter Blake, Jemima and Baxter Dury, and members of the Blockheads.
+The programme was first broadcast in 1999, then again in August 2009 and March 2025 on BBC Four.

 Between 6 January and 14 February 2009 a musical about his life, entitled Hit Me!
 The Life & Rhymes of Ian Dury, was premiered and ran at the Leicester Square Theatre in London.

-A biopic entitled Sex & Drugs & Rock & Roll starring Andy Serkis as Dury was released on 8 January 2010, and was nominated for several awards.
+A biopic titled Sex & Drugs & Rock & Roll starring Andy Serkis as Dury was released on 8 January 2010, and was nominated for several awards.
 Ray Winstone and Naomie Harris also appeared.
 The title of the film is derived from Dury's 1977 7" single "Sex & Drugs & Rock & Roll".
 Also in 2010 music journalist Will Birch published Ian Dury: The Definitive Biography which was well received.

 A musical, Reasons to be Cheerful, was produced by the Graeae Theatre Company in association with Theatre Royal Stratford East and New Wolsey Theatre.
 Set in 1979 the musical featured Dury classics in a "riotous coming-of-age tale".
 The 2010 production was supported by the Blockheads, while Sir Peter Blake donated a limited edition print of the "Reasons to be Cheerful" artwork.

 Interviewed by the Evening Standard in 2010, son Baxter said his father "was like a "Polaris missile"...
 "He would seek out someone's weakness in seconds, and then lock onto it.
 That's how he controlled his environment.
 It was very funny, in a gruesome kind of way ... if it wasn't you he was picking on.
 But it was a strange obsession, too.
 Like, why do you want to be like that?
 He was never really physically violent – he was a small disabled guy – but there was a lot of mental violence."

 Speaking to BBC Radio 2 in February 2021, English pop star Robbie Williams cited Dury as his biggest inspiration as a lyricist.
 Williams sings on the final track of the posthumously released album Ten More Turnips from the Tip.